Skip to article frontmatterSkip to article content

 xn+1=xn+Δt f(xn)+Δt g(xn)ξnξnN(0,1)\begin{align} \mathbf{x}_{n+1} &= \mathbf{x}_n + \Delta t\; \mathbf{f}(\mathbf{x}_n) + \sqrt{\Delta t}\; g(\mathbf{x}_n) \xi_n \\ \xi_n &\sim \mathcal{N}(0, 1) \end{align}

-• We scale our noise term by Δt\sqrt{\Delta t}.
-Recall that Brownian motion has a mean square displacement that scales as Δt\Delta t, which corresponds to the average distance from origin scaling as t\sqrt{t}.
+Notice that this is similar to how we implemented Ornstein-Uhlenbeck dynamics in an earlier chapter.
+We replace the harmonic oscillator forcing with the general right hand side of the differential equation.
+Importantly, when discretizing a Brownian motion process, we scale our noise term by Δt\sqrt{\Delta t}.
+This is because Brownian motion has a mean square displacement that scales as Δt\Delta t, corresponding to the average distance from origin scaling as t\sqrt{t}.

 class AdaptiveEulerMaruyama(BaseAdaptiveIntegrator):